atlasphp/Atlas.Orm/docs/_todo.md

-- OnDelete cascades in relationships

-- soft-deletion by marking a field -- method on a custom Record, then have the Mapper add "where('soft_deleted = ', false)";
+- soft-deletion by marking a field using method on a custom Record, then have the Mapper add "where('soft_deleted = ', false)";

 - overriding Row::assertValidValue() (e.g. to allow objects in Rows) -- might